alberto-grl/Sipeed-Tang-Gowin-FPGA/README.md

 `from litex.soc.software.my_c_test.demo     import main

 Makefile should be modified too, for your different C files
-There is a demo.py file involved in building, non clear to me how to customize it.
-Just using the demo name and structure, for now.
+There is an example of an a completely customized c project named socmel_v1.

 Build is by

 `:/home/alberto/litex_venv/litex/litex/soc/software/my_c_test$ litex_make_my_c_test --build-path=/home/alberto/litex_venv/litex-boards/litex_boards/targets/test/build/sipeed_tang_primer_20k`

 It's important to launch the above command from the directory where c files are